RajaRamamoorthy/Gaza-Genocide-Recoginition-calculator/replit.md

-# How Many More? - Interactive Humanitarian Crisis Experience
+# The Genocide Recognition Calculator - Interactive Humanitarian Crisis Experience

 ## Overview

-"How Many More?" is a single-page interactive web experience that uses reverse psychology and dark satire to confront denial about humanitarian crises.
+The "Genocide Recognition Calculator" is a single-page interactive web experience that uses reverse psychology and dark satire to confront denial about humanitarian crises.
 The application guides users through an emotional journey from satirical engagement to somber reflection, ultimately challenging their thresholds for recognizing humanitarian catastrophe.

 The project is designed as a static website using pure HTML, CSS, and JavaScript without any frameworks or build tools, making it simple to deploy and maintain while ensuring fast loading times.